The Different Types Of Editing In Writing Process

 Editing for Grammar and Punctuation

-I don’t know about you, but I often find myself editing my writing for grammar and punctuation long after I’ve finished the first draft.
-Part of me knows that it’s important to get these things right, but another part of me wonders whether the time I spend fussing over commas and semicolons is really worth it.
+We don’t know about you, but we often find ourselves editing my writing for grammar and punctuation long after I’ve finished the first draft.
+Part of me knows that it’s important to get these things right, but another part of me wonders whether the time we spend fussing over commas and semicolons is really worth it.
 Surely it would be better to spend my time on more important things, like developing my ideas or finding ways to engage my readers.

-And yet, I continue to edit my work for grammar and punctuation.
+And yet, we continue to edit my work for grammar and punctuation.
 Why?
-Because I know that even small errors can create barriers between me and my readers.
+Because we know that even small errors can create barriers between me and my readers.
 A misplaced comma can change the meaning of a sentence, and a string of typos can make an otherwise well-written piece of writing appear sloppy and amateurish.

 Editing for Style and Clarity